markusahlstrand/cloudworker-proxy/README.md

 - OC, oceania
 - SA, south america

-An example of the configuration for geo decoration handler in combinatin with a response handler targeting Europe:
+An example of the configuration for geo decoration handler in combination with a response handler targeting Europe:

 ```
 config = [{